tonio73/GDELT-Explore/readme.md

 3. When first loading the project IntelliJ, the SBT files shall be imported
 4. When pulling source code update from Github, it might be required to reload the SBT file

+## Configuration

+- Logging configured in src/main/resources/log4j.properties
+  - Currently to console (TO COMPLETE)

 ## Build ETL programs

 Either :